flyteorg/flytesnacks/cookbook/type_system/README.rst

 Mapping of Types between Python and Flyte - using Flytekit
 ###########################################################

-FlyteKit automagically maps Python types to Flyte types.
+FlyteKit automatically maps Python types to Flyte types.
 This section provides details of the mappings, but for the most part you can skip this section, as almost all of Python types are mapped automatically.

-The following table provides a quick over-view of how types are converted from the type-hints (python native) to Flyte understood, cross-language types.
+The following table provides a quick overview of how types are converted from the type-hints (python native) to Flyte-understood, cross-language types.

 .. list-table:: Supported Python types and mapping to underlying Flyte Type
    :widths: auto